vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/contribution.md

 ::: warning

-Please do not mix build and dev commands as they are built in completely different ways.
+Please do not mix build and dev commands as they compile in completely different ways.

 You may need to execute the `yarn run clean` command to clear the last build results.